hootnot/oanda-api-v20/docs/oanda-api-v20.rst

 The client
 ----------

-The `oandapyV20` package contains a client class, `oandapyV20.API`, to communicate with the REST-V20 interface.
+The :mod:`oandapyV20` package contains a client class, :class:`oandapyV20.API`, to communicate with the REST-V20 interface.
 It processes requests that can be created from the endpoint classes.
-For it's communication it relies on: requests_.
+For it's communication it relies on: :py:mod:`requests` (requests_).

 .. _requests: http://docs.python-requests.org/en/master/